 Note that this cat tolerates loneliness well and does not constantly need attention.

-Despite the strong muscles of the British Shorthair, it is necessary to watch his diet carefully so that he maintains a reasonable weight and does not lose his good shape.
+Despite the strong muscles of the British Shorthair, it is necessary to observe his diet to maintain a reasonable weight and not lose his good shape.

 Interactive exercises are necessary to avoid weight gain.